eic/EICrecon/README.md

 cmake --build build
 cmake --install build
 ```
+To change the default build type, add for example `-DCMAKE_BUILD_TYPE=Debug` to the first CMake configure step.

 To load, you can use the scripts in the `install` directory:
 ```bash
 source install/bin/eicrecon-this.sh